aaaahn/dialsim/README.md

 The inputs from the Web Page are collected in the Javascript code, which triggers with a press of the `Solve!` button or a change in one of the inputs.
 Both the calcClearanceTable() and calcWeeklyTable() functions construct a table to hold and report the computations, creating the final table, Weeklytable.
 From this, the Chart data is populated, then rendered via HTML element canvas.

-The `Hold` button allows for the graphing of multiple concentrations vs time scenarios.
-When the hold function is enabled, the inputs are ignored until the `Solve!` button is pressed, and new graph is rendered, overlaying the existing set of scenario(s).
-When the hold function is disabled, all scenarios are cleared, leaving behind a graph from the latest set of inputs.
+The `Hold` mode allows for the graphing of multiple concentrations vs time scenarios.
+Under this mode, the inputs are ignored until the `Solve!` button is pressed, and new graph is rendered, overlaying the existing set of scenario(s).
+When the hold mode is disabled, all scenarios are cleared, leaving behind a graph from the most recent set of inputs.

 Created with CodeSandbox